Joseph-Cardwell/website/content/pages/index.md

 sections:
   - type: GenericSection
     subtitle: ''
-    text: >
+    text: >+
-      The 'constant sojourner' symbolizes perpetual exploration and discovery.
+      ##### **The 'constant sojourner' symbolizes perpetual exploration and
+      discovery.
 Not just a traveler, they seek wisdom, connection, and growth through diverse terrains and life phases.
 Their path, defined by the journey itself, reflects humanity's timeless quest for meaning.
-Carrying only essentials, they navigate physical and metaphorical landscapes, inspiring others to embrace change, transience, and the unknown with courage and wonder.
+Carrying only essentials, they navigate physical and metaphorical landscapes, inspiring others to embrace change, transience, and the unknown with courage and wonder.**

     actions: []
     media:
       type: FormBlock